indraprasetya154/elysia-rest-api/README.md

-# Elysia with Bun runtime
+## Bootcamp Backend with Elysia Bun runtime

 ## Getting Started
 To get started with this template, simply paste this command into your terminal: